sarah-e-c/sarah-e-c/README.md

 - 👋 Hi, I’m @sarah-e-c
 - 👀 I’m interested in web development, machine learning, and artifial
 - 🌱 I’m currently learning Python, Flask, and SQLALchemy
-- 💞️ I’m looking to collaborate on my carpooling website!
+- 💞️ I’m looking to collaborate on everything!
 - 📫 You can reach me at sarah.beth.crowder@gmail.com!

 <!---